 Dispersal.
 Natal dispersal distance, or the distance between site of hatching to the site of first breeding, has important implications for connectivity of populations, genetics, and conservation.
 There are few data available on natal dispersal in sage-grouse.
-Median natal dispersal was 8.8 km for12 females and 7.4 km for 12 males in Colorado (Dunn and Braun 1985).
+Median natal dispersal was 8.8 km for 12 females and 7.4 km for 12 males in Colorado (Dunn and Braun 1985).
 Most (58.3%) birds returned to the proximity of the lek closest to their initial capture site.
 Some juveniles may disperse relatively long distances outward from their natal site.
 In widespread and interconnected populations dispersal by juvenile birds out of a population would be balanced by immigration of other juveniles.
 As populations become fragmented and isolated, birds that emigrate may never find another population and constitute a net loss to the population (Schroeder 2000b).

 Seasonal movements.
 Seasonal movements may be influenced by topography, vegetative cover, abnormally dry spring or summer conditions, winter weather, and availability of winter food (Beck 1975, Fischer et al. 1996a, Schroeder et al. 1999).
-In southeast Idaho, sage-grouse moved each summer to agricultural fields along the traditional migration routes or to foothills where riparian areas and meadows were present (Wakkinen 1990, Fischer and Reese 1996).
+In southeastern Idaho, sage-grouse moved each summer to agricultural fields along traditional migration routes or to foothills with riparian areas and meadows present (Wakkinen 1990, Fischer et al. 1996a).
 The majority of females began migration when the moisture content of vegetation declined to $\leq 60\%$ water (Fischer et al. 1996a).
-Females also initiated migration earlier in dry years and in a wet year some did not migrate.
+Females also initiated migration earlier in dry years, but some did not migrate in a wet year.
 In Douglas County, most sage-grouse of both sexes migrated between breeding areas and winter areas which were more or less distinct (Schroeder 1994).
-The sage-grouse in Douglas County are more migratory than the birds on the YTC, possibly because the winter range is not used for nesting due to its general lack of herbaceous vegetation.
+The sage-grouse in Douglas County are more migratory than birds on the YTC, possibly because the winter range is not used for nesting due to its general lack of herbaceous vegetation.
 Adult sage-grouse often return to specific wintering areas.

-Sage-grouse occupying sagebrush communities at low elevation may not migrate (Wallestad 1975), and those inhabiting mountain valleys or areas with distinct elevation gradients are typically migratory (Dalke et al. 1960, Connelly et al. 1988).
+Sage-grouse occupying sagebrush communities at low elevation may not migrate (Wallestad 1975), whereas those inhabiting mountain valleys or areas with distinct elevation gradients are typically migratory (Dalke et al. 1960, Connelly et al. 1988).
 Migratory sage-grouse generally move >16 km (Berry and Eng 1985).
-Migrations of 80 to 160 km from wintering areas to leks (Pyrah 1954, Dalke et al. 1963) and 81 km from leks to winter range (Connelly and Markham 1983) have been reported, but shorter distances are more common (Bradbury et al. 1989a).
+Migrations of 80 to 160 km between wintering areas and leks (Pyrah 1954, Dalke et al. 1963,) and 81 km from leks to winter range (Connelly and Markham 1983) have been reported, but shorter distances are more common (Bradbury et al. 1989a).
 On the YTC in Washington, males moved to summer habitat that averaged 12.6 km from leks, while females ranged 6-7 km from the lek of capture (Cadwell et al. 1994).
 Males shifted back toward the leks during the fall and winter.
-Migratory movements in north-central Washington are comparable in distance, but the movements clearly follow the major intact shrub-steppe corridors (Schroeder, in prep.).
+Migratory movements in northcentral Washington are comparable in distance, and clearly follow major intact shrub-steppe corridors (Schroeder, in prep.).
+Sveum et al. (1998a) suggested that non-migratory populations, like the YTC population, may be more affected by drought when broods are less able to find forb-rich sites than are more migratory birds.